Baby Boomers vs Gen X: How They Approach Retirement Differently

 Gen Xers take a more conservative approach to retirement than baby boomers

 “They are a more conservative cohort, they have much higher cash balances.
-They understand, as they look to retirement, that on one hand they might be taking care of their parents and on the other hand they have to take care of their kids,” says Nofzinger.
+They understand, as they look to retirement, that on one hand they might be taking care of their parents and on the other hand, they have to take care of their kids,” says Nofzinger.

-Instead of a 6% return on their investments over the long term, they have seen 9% to 10% returns, which has been a huge boost to their portfolios.
+Instead of a 6% return on their investments over the long term, they've seen 9% to 10% returns, which has been a huge boost to their portfolios.
 Additionally, in many places around the country, the value of their homes has appreciated more than expected.
 “Boomers are riding high,” says Nofzinger.

 What baby boomers and Gen X agree on when it comes to retirement

-While Gen Xers and Baby Boomers differ in their approach to saving and planning for retirement, they do share some commonalities.
+While Gen Xers and baby boomers differ in their approach to saving and planning for retirement, they do share some commonalities.

 They want a happy and healthy retirement.